swfiua/80days/stories/index.rst

 The idea is to build open source libraries that will enable 80 day sites to be built.

-Hopefully, other organisations will be interested in running competitions.
+Hopefully, many organisations will be interested in running competitions.
 Currently, the project is focussed on competitions local to Bermuda.